willy-wagtail/windfarm/README.md

 - api/windfarms/\*id\*/readings?fromDate=\*&toDate=\*
     - returns array of HOURLY windfarm meter readings for a single windfarm.
 (The requirements doc says these are stored in a DB).

 I use Angular's Http Interceptor to intercept these calls and return mocks.
+I have added a 1 second delay to each call to mimick network latency.

 ### Services